carla-simulator/carla-simulator.github.io/_posts/2023-12-12-synkrotron-oasis.md

 <br>

  OASIS Sim facilitates the development and execution of complex scenarios through an intuitive, web-based, graphical user interface.
 The vast configurability of the CARLA simulator is exposed through the OASIS Sim’s multiple views for __Scenario Authoring__, __Vehicle Configuration__, __Diagnosis__ and __Job management__.
 The simulation workload can be distributed and __parallelised on the cloud__, leveraging the power of distributed cloud computing such as Amazon Web Services with the latest GPU technology.
 In the following, we introduce you to the OASIS Sim’s principal views to explain how they can help you set up and run your simulations!
-Please visit the [Synktrotron website](http://www.synkrotron.ai/) and [request a trial](https://synkrotron.ai/contact.html).
+Please visit the [Synkrotron website](http://www.synkrotron.ai/) and [request a trial](https://synkrotron.ai/contact.html).

 {% include youtube.html id="YRI67aar3S0" %}